-Despite more advanced analytics tools targeted at small and medium-sized enterprises and lower price points to go with them, many SMEs are still reluctant to give up Excel spreadsheets,
+Despite more advanced analytics tools targeted at small and medium-sized enterprises and lower price points to go with them, many SMEs are still reluctant to give up Excel spreadsheets, according to recently published benchmark research by Ventana Research Inc.

 One might think that’s because they struggle more than their larger enterprise counterparts, but that’s not really the case, said Robert Kugel, senior vice president and research director for Ventana.